Archduchess Louise of Austria: Scandal

 "Betrayed husbands, bad mothers and wives who envied you for Giron reviled you loudest."

-Without consulting his son, King George of Saxony officially declared the civil divorce of the Crown Princely couple on 11 February 1903 by a special court, which he had set up on 31 December 1902.
-One year later, on 15 October 1904, the Saxon monarch died after forcing his son, the new King Frederick Augustus III, to bar her from returning to the Dresden court.
-In Geneva, the former Crown Princess led a happy life and even dared to show up with her lover in public, but unexpectedly a few days before the divorce was declared she separated from Giron for unknown reasons.
+Without consulting his son, George of Saxony declared the civil divorce of the Crown Princely couple on 11 February 1903 by a special court, which he had set up on 31 December 1902.
+One year later, on 15 October 1904, the Saxon monarch died after having his son, the new King Frederick Augustus III, to bar her from returning to the Dresden court.
+In Geneva, the former Crown Princess led a happy life and showed up with her lover in public, but, Louise unexpectedly separated from Giron for unknown reasons shortly before the divorce went through.

-The paternity of her daughter Anna Monika Pia, born on 4 May 1903 at Lindau remained unclear.
+The paternity of her daughter, Anna Monika Pia, born in May 1903 at Lindau remained unclear.
 The Saxon court sent the director of the Dresden maternity hospital, Dr. Leopold, to Lindau to examine her and establish her true parentage.
 Due to her physical appearance and the bright colour of eyes and hair, he declared that the Crown Prince was her father, but refused to admit further medical opinions.
 She was therefore recognized by Frederick Augustus as his own.
 King George gave Louise an allowance and granted her the title of Countess of Montignoso (in allusion of her Tuscan ascendancy) on 13 July 1903; in turn, he demanded that Anna Monika Pia be sent to Dresden to be raised with the other royal children, but Louise adamantly refused.